USSBA/sba-gov-integration-tests/README.md

 ## Running Cypress
 Cypress can run in a few ways.

-1. Local Run - Cypress can be run locally to aid in test creation and development
+1. Local Run - Cypress can be run locally to aid in test creation and development.
+This is the typical way cypress is run during development and is an interactive mode that aids in development.
-1. Docker Run - Cypress can be run in a container to be used for development, scheduled testing, testing linked to builds in the deployment pipeline
+2. Docker Run - Cypress can be run in a container to be used for scheduled testing or testing linked to builds in the deployment pipeline

 ### Local Run - Running cypress locally with the UI